 - Recently, the Supreme Court gave the Centre and the states a notice to reply to a petition requesting that the Fundamental Duties are Enforceable by Law, including patriotism and national unity, by precise regulations.

-- Article 51A (Part IVA) of the Constitution outlines Fundamental Duties, which are enforceable by Law, and work to protect the nation’s goals and support its development.
+- Article 51A (Part IVA) of the Constitution outlines Fundamental Duties that aim to protect the nation’s goals and support its development, though not all are legally enforceable.

 Which Fundamental Duties Are Enforceable by Law?

-- The Russian Constitution served as an inspiration for the concept of Fundamental Duties, which are enforceable by Law. (erstwhile Soviet Union).
+- The Russian Constitution inspired the concept of Fundamental Duties, which are enforceable by Law. (erstwhile Soviet Union).

 - The Fundamental obligations are non-justiciable, just like the Directive Principles of State Policy.